Overview

 Low Dose Naltrexone (LDN)

 According to the Low Dose Naltrexone home page [LDN], LDN has been seen to benefit chronic fatigue syndrome, which is considered to be an autoimmune disease.
-[LDN] reports that all patients with autoimmune processes who were treated by the late Dr. Bihari [Bihari2003] using LDN "have experienced a halt in progression of their illness.
+[LDN] reports that all patients with autoimmune processes whom the late Dr. Bihari [Bihari2003] treated using LDN "have experienced a halt in progression of their illness.
 In many patients there was a marked remission in signs and symptoms of the disease."
 Dr. Bihari suggests a 50% to 70% overall response rate [Bihari2003].

 [Bolton2020 🕮 ] describes three case studies: